rubyfu/RubyFu/module-0x3-or-network-kung-fu/network-scanning/nessus.md

 ## Usage

-In this example I'm going to search the Nessus report for any hosts with vulnerabilities which can be exploited by Metasploit.
+In this example I'm going to search the Nessus report for any hosts with vulnerabilities which can be exploited using Metasploit.

 ```ruby
 require 'ruby-nessus'